mbalenhle0102/ReadMe/README.md

-OS Power User: User & File Management Exercise
+OS Power User: User & File Management Exercise Introduction
+This project demonstrates proficiency in Windows system administration using PowerShell.
+The goal is to move beyond the GUI to manage users, file permissions, and software installation via the command line, which is essential for automation and efficiency in an IT environment.

 This project was completed as part of **Course 3: Operating Systems and You – Becoming a Power User**.
 It demonstrates proficiency in system administration tasks using the command line interface (CLI), specifically focusing on Windows PowerShell.